deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 > </details>

-> The table presents the performance comparison of different LLMs and decoding methods on various faithfulness evaluation tasks, highlighting the best-performing method for each model.
+> This table presents the performance comparison of Llama3-8B-Instruct across different numbers of masked retrieval heads on MuSiQue, a multi-hop reasoning dataset, with and without CoT prompting, in both closed-book and open-book settings.

 {{< table-caption >}}